21 Best Psychology Books on Human Behavior for Beginners and Seasoned Readers

 From my perspective, the best psychology books address the unconscious and the nature of the psyche itself.

-The challenge will exploring the unconscious is that it’s dark, chaotic, messy, and sometimes irrational (from the perspective of our conscious minds).
+The challenge with exploring the unconscious is that it’s dark, chaotic, messy, and sometimes irrational (from the perspective of our conscious minds).

 In exploring the unconscious realm, we enter the world of symbols, images, myths, dreams, and fairy tales.